 Unfortunately, finding customers is much harder than one would think.
 While FaithVenture Media has only one official website customer so far (with several more deals in the making), Jeremy and Magda are trusting through faith that the company will continue to grow.
 If you know of any business or Church that needs a website, please send them our way.
 We can do custom websites - we just request that you submit a form so we can give you a proper price quote.
 We hope to help your company in any way that we can!
 Also, if you are reading this note in the month of January 2018, see if you can find a promo code on our page.
 It’s worth 25% of your custom website quote that we give you.
 When you find it, use the code in the price quote form for a special discount.

 Recently, we've decided to change our workflow plan because we have come across better ways to make websites, and this required a change of plans.
-Keep in mind that there is the one-time design fee for creating the layout and look of your website and also a monthly fee for hosting and for unlimited updates.
+Keep in mind that there is the one-time design fee for creating the layout and look of your website and also a monthly fee for hosting and for a reasonable amount of updates (plus an hourly fee for other updates).
 Here is the new workflow for our websites: